joelverhagen/joelverhagen.com/_posts/2021-02-15-azure-function-disk-performance.md

 ### Use `TEMP` if you can, fall back to `HOME`

 As mentioned above, try to use the `TEMP` directory which is on the Azure Function's limited, local disk when possible.
 There's not much space there but it is measurably faster.
-Also, you don't get shared for Azure File Share data transfer and write transaction prices
+Also, you don't get charged for Azure File Share data transfer and write transaction prices
 ([pricing for the default "transaction optimized" tier](https://azure.microsoft.com/en-us/pricing/details/storage/files/)).